wavefrontHQ/docs/pages/doc/alerts_missing_data.md

 * The alert condition is `mcount(3m, ts(my.metric)) = 0`, so the shifting time window is 3 minutes.
 * **Alert fires** time window is 2 minutes.

-Now consider what happens if `my.metric` reports regularly once a minute until 10:30 and then stops.
+Now consider what happens if `my.metric` reports regularly once a minute until 10:30 and then stops:
 1. `mcount()` counts 3 points in every 3-minute shifting window through 10:30:59.
 Then the moving counts decrease over the next 3 minutes: 2 points through 10:31:59, 1 point through 10:32:59, and finally, 0 points at 10:33 and beyond.
 2. The alert checking system combines the per-second moving counts into summarization points: 3 at 10:30, 2 at 10:31, 1 at 10:32, and 0 at 10:33, 10:34, and so on.
 3. When the alert condition compares each summarization value to 0, the result is false until 10:33.
 4. The alert fires at 10:35, based on 2 minutes' worth (10:33 and 10:34) of true values and no false values.
+The total elapsed time between the last reported data point and the alert firing is 3+2 = 5 minutes.

-The total elapsed time between the last reported data point and the alert firing is 5 minutes, which is the sum of the shifting time window and the **Alert fires** time window.
+    **Note:** The elapsed time will be shorter for an alert condition such as `mcount(3m, ts(my.metric)) < 3`, when the **Alert fires** time window can overlap the shifting time window.

 ![Alert mcount](images/alerts_mcount_fire.png)